CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 ##### Backbone -> MV* -> MVVM

 Vue uses the Model-View-ViewModel(MVVM) pattern.
-Focused on dealing with the View and ViewModel layer.
+It is a focused toolset for dealing with the View and ViewModel layer.
-It rides the line between library and framework quite expertly.
+A few further core components of an app are included, such as a router.
-A router is included yet leave the core business model for the user to implement.
+Apart from these the core business logic is completly in the hands of the developer.

-Vue will be more familiar to developers who have used MV* frameworks in the past.
+Vue evolves the MVVM pattern forward in several respects.
-Vue is decended from existing MV* frameworks.
+Complete widgets can be encapsulated in single `.vue` files These files contain HTML, CSS and JS.
-This background will make it familiar to many developers, yet it moves forward in several areas.
+The databinding syntax that glues the View to ViewModel is concise and explicit.
-Widgets can be encapsulated in single `.vue` files These component files contain HTML CSS and JS.
+These changes create a powerful framework that will be familiar to developers who have used other MV* frameworks.

-It has a template syntax that is concise and well reasoned about.
+Vue rides the line between library and framework quite expertly.

-I particularly like the way it does not interfere with implementing the core application.
+I particularly like the way it does not interfere with implementing the core application logic.
-A few choices and the domain model will implement the flux architecture.
+It is quite possible to implement a flux architecture within a Vue project.
 Important for your project to remain buzzword compliant.

-The documentation is excellent and it describes the MVVM pattern well.
+The documentation does a great job of describing the MVVM pattern.
-Particularly valuable when most explinations muddle all the MV* frameworks together.
+Particularly valuable when many explanations muddle all the various MV* patterns together.

 ### Conclusion